Best Broker for German Investors

 IBKR and DEGIRO can’t do this

-• Neither broker supports automated monthly ETF Sparpläne.
+• Neither broker supports automated monthly ETF Sparpläne natively.

 • You must log in and place orders manually each month.

-• Fine for larger lump sums — impractical for small regular amounts.
+• Fine for larger lump sums — impractical for small regular contributions.

-• This is the most overlooked disadvantage in most broker comparisons.
+• This is the most overlooked disadvantage in most international broker comparisons of German options.

 Trade Republic — best overall for most German investors

-Trade Republic launched in Germany in 2019 and is now one of Europe’s largest retail brokers.
+Trade Republic launched in Germany in 2019 and is now one of Europe’s largest retail brokers by user count.
 BaFin-regulated.
 Customer deposits held at Deutsche Bank, Citibank, and HSBC.
-The entire experience is built around automated, low-cost ETF investing.
+The entire platform is built around automated, low-cost ETF investing with German tax handling included.

 ✅ Why it wins